allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 web application accelerator (a caching HTTP reverse proxy).

-Varnish and its [ESI LANG](https://www.w3.org/TR/esi-lang) features allows us to merge a lot of different parts of our platform into one website.
+Varnish and its [ESI LANG](https://www.w3.org/TR/esi-lang) features allow us to merge a lot of different parts of our platform into one website.
 Therefore any page (or a page fragment) at Allegro can be a separate application/service.
 For example, main page is composed in the following way: